What are the benefits of enrolling my child in a Good News Club (GNC®)?

 We hold Good News Club at your child’s school – on the school’s campus in a room provided to us by the school staff.
 Your child will be dismissed after school during the dismissal process.
-Instead of going to car-rider or the bus, your child will go to our agreed upon room where he/she is met by GNC workers and provided an after-school snack.
+Instead of going to the carpool or the bus, your child will go to our agreed-upon room where he/she is met by GNC workers and provided an after-school snack.
 Your child will stay with GNC workers until time for your to pick them up.

 When does Good News Club meet and how long does it last?

 GNC meets on the same day each week after school.
 You can find your school’s schedule here.
-Club generally meets each week on the assigned day as long as school is in session that day for a full school day.
-Club do not meet on early release days.
+Club generally meets each week on the assigned day as long as the school is in session that day for a full school day.
+The club does not meet on early release days.
 Your coordinator will provide you with a schedule.

 When do I pick up my child?

 Pick-up times are found on your registration form confirmation email and on the registration page.
 Your coordinator can answer school-specific questions on where the car pick-up line will be and will handle a car pick-up tag to identify you with your child.

 Can We Really Teach the Bible in Public Schools?